moarwick/react-super-styled/README.md

 Since web layouts involve frequent tweaking of margins and padding, most *RSS* components accept "shorthand" `margin` and `padding` props.
 The standard CSS syntax is enhanced to interpret pure numbers as "multipliers" of the `THEME.SPACER` (10px), and asterisks `*` to skip a given direction altogether.

 For instance, `padding="1"` will result in `padding: 10px;` all around, while `margin="0 2 * *"` will result in `margin-top: 0; margin-right: 20px;`.
 You can mix the units, e.g. `padding="3 15px * *"` would result in `padding-top: 30px; padding-right: 15px`, but.. maybe keep it consistent? ;)

+### Extending Styling
+Majority of *RSS* components are functional native Styled Components, so alternatively, they can be extended via Styled Components' [extend method](https://www.styled-components.com/docs/basics#extending-styles).
+For `Heading` and `Flex` you can use the `styled(Component)` approach.

+*NOTE: RSS is intended for building layouts, However, there is some overhead in parsing all the props, so you should probably create "raw" styled components whenever building actual UI widgets or more custom or complex components.*

+### Theme
+*RSS* components rely on a built-in [default theme](https://github.com/moarwick/react-super-styled/blob/master/src/lib/THEME.js).
+Being a layout-oriented library, its theme avoids concerning itself with colors or other design-oriented values (except for font weights & sizing, to enable some handy typography controls).

+You can pass in your own theme (or a subset thereof) to any *RSS* component directly via the `theme` prop.
+Using Styled Components' `ThemeProvider` [wrapper](https://www.styled-components.com/docs/advanced#theming) should also work.
+The passed-in theme will be "extended over" the defaults, so it can be used to override existing values or to add more variables in case you decide to [extend](#extending-styling) any *RSS* components further.

 ### Utilities